 FIELD Pilots – SOIL HEALTH

-Soil health (meant as the holistic concept of chemical, physical and biological soil fertility) determines the continued capacity of soil to function as a vital living ecosystem that sustains plants, animals, and humans.
+Soil health (the holistic concept of chemical, physical and biological soil fertility) determines the continued capacity of soil to function as a vital living ecosystem that sustains plants, animals, and humans.

-We are co-designing a soil health monitoring tool with farmers from Greece and Italy.
-Our web-app will integrate modelling of experimental data together with participatory assessments by the farmers to forecast the effect of fertilization on soil health and therefore on the sustainability of the production.
+SOILapp was co designed with farmers from Greece and Italy responding to their needs for a soil health monitoring tool.
+The web-app integrates modelling of experimental data together with participatory assessments by the farmers to forecast the effect of fertilization on soil health and therefore on the sustainability of the production.

 - to be supported in forecasting the effect of fertilization practices on soil health;

 - to share knowledge and practices on soil health self-assessment methodologies (e.g. spade test);

 - to exchange information on long term impact of farm management practices on soil health;

 - to compare model results with farmers field experience.